wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/get-started-center-excellence/includes/3-governance-components.md

  If you are installing the solution in a new environment, or one in which Approvals have not been used in the past, then the Approval tables must be initialized before you can install the solution.
 The easiest way to do this is to create a "dummy" approval flow.

-1. Go to [flow.microsoft.com](flow.microsoft.com) and select your CoE environment.
+1. Go to [Power Automate](https://flow.microsoft.com/) and select your CoE environment.

 1. Select **+ New** > **Instant (From Blank)**.